 The Royal Commission recommended that “...state and territory records authorities should ensure that records disposal schedules require that records relating to child sexual abuse that has occurred or is alleged to have occurred be retained for at least 45 years”.

-In response, the State Records Office has developed a General Retention and Disposal Authority (GRDA) for Incidents and Allegations of Child Abuse or Neglect.
+In response, the State Records Office has developed a General Retention and Disposal Authority (GRDA) for Incidents and Allegations of Child Abuse or Neglect (PDF).
 This document assigns retention periods for records about child abuse cases and allegations and organisations’ actions to maintain a safe environment for children.

 This GRDA applies to all Western Australian State and local government organisations.
 Non-government organisations are also welcome to use the GRDA as a model for their own retention and disposal policies.